wonrzrzeczny/CTF-writeups/0ctf 2019/Neuron Break/readme.md

 class_names = ['airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck']
 ```

-We can copy these snippets to our script, but we must modify predictimg function slighty.
+We can copy these snippets to our script, but we must modify the predictimg function slighty.
 Currently it finds the class with the biggest confidence due to the ```np.argmax``` function call.
 Therefore we can modify it to print the same information, but for every class:

 ```python
 def predictimg(path,lenet):